datmt/spring-boot-demo-english/demo-admin/admin-client/README.md

 # spring-boot-demo-admin-client

-> 本 demo 主要演示了普通项目如何集成 Spring Boot Admin，并把自己的运行状态交给 Spring Boot Admin 进行展现。
+> This demo mainly demonstrates how ordinary projects can integrate Spring Boot Admin and give their running status to Spring Boot Admin for display.

 ## pom.xml